-No previous knowledge is needed, but it is important to understand how licensing can affect your project.
+No previous knowledge is needed, this chapter explains how important it is to understand how laws and licensing can affect your project.

 This chapter was written using American English, in which the word license is a noun and a verb.
 With British English, however, licence is a noun (as in, to issue a licence), while license is a verb (as in, they licensed the event).

 As with anything else in society, some of what you can and cannot do in software (or hardware) development is determined by the law.
 Licensing is therefore an important aspect of sharing/publishing open source projects as it provides clarity for anyone looking to reuse an open source project.
 Without licenses in place, anyone who wants to reuse it will be left with legal ambiguity as to the status of using your intellectual property.

 Most of the constraints in this particular domain stem from intellectual property laws: laws that make abstract things like designs, stories, or computer programs resemble physical objects by allowing them to be owned.

 This chapter aims to give a brief summary of relevant intellectual property laws (enough to be able to read most software licenses), explain free and open source software licensing, and explain how combining software from different sources works from a legal perspective.
 It also gives some rules we have worked out to deal with common situations.

 Without a license, all rights are with the author of the code, and that means nobody else can use, copy, distribute, or modify the work without consent.
 A license gives this consent.
 If you do not have a license for your research output, it is effectively unusable by the whole research community.